chisewaguri/systemapp_nuker/CONTRIBUTING.md

 ### How to Contribute App Categories

-1. Fork the repository
+1. Fork this repository
-2. Edit `webroot/categories.json`
+2. Edit `module/webroot/categories.json`
 3. Add your app entries to the "apps" section with the appropriate category ID:

 "com.example.app": "safe",